 Rebecca Fairweather - Organizational Outreach

-Rebecca Fairweather is a 16-year-old rising Junior at Forest Hills High School in Queens, New York.
+Rebecca Fairweather is a 16-year-old junior at Forest Hills High School in Queens, New York.
 Making sure youth get a seat at the table to discuss what they would like to see happen is extremely important to her.
 Rebecca has grown up with elected officials claiming to champion the voice of the younger generation but failing to listen.
 She hopes to change this shameful practice in New York by allowing youth to be heard by attending In-District Meetings and discussing legislation that would benefit the community.
 She also works with UNF Organization Girl Up as a Teen Advisor to advocate for gender equality globally so that woman and men have an equal opportunity to have their voices heard.

 Ahmad Abdulwadood is a junior at Brooklyn Technical High School in Brooklyn, NY.
 Since as far back as Ahmad can remember he has been deeply invested on the implications of policy on people's real lives particularly as it relates to the poor.
 From living in Spanish Harlem to volunteering at a food pantry in Highbridge, one of the poorest areas in America, Ahmad has come to understand the deep economic inequities embedded in our society.
 He views this like many of our contemporary problems as a byproduct of the opulence which corporate lobbies hold in our democracy today.
 Because of this Ahmad is a Social Democrat, he wants to create a more equitable and just society within a capitalist and democratic framework.
 When he’s not ranting to his peers about the value of publicly subsidized programs, you can find him working on his blog, We Exist Because We Resist, or engineering on his school's robotics team, Team 334 Tech knights.
 In the future, Ahmad aspires to work in a policy think tank or as a politician.